mdmtk/docs/edge/source/guide/csp/analytics.md

   <tr>
     <td>None</td>
     <td>"1"</td>
-	<td>This value will cause the Analytics Engine to skip collecting data for all of the metrics in the group.</td>
+	<td>This value will cause the Analytics Engine to skip collecting data for all of the metrics in the group, meaning that data collection is disabled.</td>
   </tr>
   <tr>
     <td>Low</td>
     <td>"2"</td>
-	<td>This value will cause the Analytics Engine to collect data for all of the metrics in the group at low frequency.</td>
+	<td>This value will cause the Analytics Engine to collect data for all of the metrics in the group at low frequency.
+Data is collected at a 60 minute interval.</td>
   </tr>
   <tr>
     <td>Medium</td>
     <td>"3"</td>
-	<td>This value will cause the Analytics Engine to collect data for all of the metrics in the group at medium frequency.</td>
+	<td>This value will cause the Analytics Engine to collect data for all of the metrics in the group at medium frequency.
+Data is collected at a 30 minute interval</td>
   </tr>
   <tr>
     <td>High</td>
     <td>"4"</td>
-	<td>This value will cause the Analytics Engine to collect data for all of the metrics in the group at high frequency.</td>
+	<td>This value will cause the Analytics Engine to collect data for all of the metrics in the group at high frequency.
+Data is collected at a 10 minute interval.</td>
   </tr>
 </table>
 </div>